 It is important to point out that I stayed in Mauritius in winter (July 2019).
 Mauritius has two seasons: a warm humid summer extending from November to April/May and a relatively cool dry winter from June to September/October.
 Although the weather is good all year long, it is still important to stay in specific regions depending on the time of the year you are visiting.
 I decided to stay at LUX* Le Morne due to its ideal location during the time I was in Mauritius.
-In winter, it is better to stay on the South cost or East cost of the island to avoid strong winds and low seawater temperature elsewhere.
+In winter, it is better to stay on the South Coast or East Coast of the island to avoid strong winds and low seawater temperatures elsewhere.
 LUX* Le Morne is located on the South-West coast of the island at the foothill of Le Morne Mountain, which is a UNESCO World Heritage site.
-The resort is very unique because on one side you have the view of the mountain and on the other you have the gorgeous view of the ocean.
+The resort is very unique because on one side you have the view of the mountain and on the other, you have a gorgeous view of the ocean.
 The atmosphere of the resort is very romantic.
 It is a well-known destination for honeymooners and couples.

 10 Simple Things We Enjoyed

 My daughter and I stayed in the Ocean Junior Suite located right by the beach and gorgeous manicured garden.
 The patio of our suite was the perfect place to enjoy the sunset.
 So, you might wonder, what did I do with a 4-year-old in a hotel mostly dedicated to honeymooners and couples?
 I will try to give you a quick summary of our stay and all the simple things we enjoyed during our stay.